balanced/billy/README.md

 Congrats.
 You've got recurring billing.

+## Models

+The models should have all the methods necessary to bill recuringly.
+Generally, modifactions to the underlying data should be done via the model methods not, directly.
+This is to ensure that all the accounting is handled correctly.

+To see how they work check out the interface tests (tests/models/test_interface.py)

-## Api Spec
+## Api

-Checkout api/spec.json, which is generated using api/spec.py
+Check out the spec at api/spec.json, which is generated using api/spec.py